aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

    ![run_guidance_11_agent_session_state_results](assets/images/run_guidance_11_agent_session_state_results.png)

-   - Try changing the User Persona with "gender:M" by naviagting back to `Agent Session State` tab and search again to see the updated results.
+   - Try changing the User Persona with "gender:M" by navigating back to `Agent Session State` tab and search again to see the updated results.

    **NOTE**: *The products in  search result may differ with each query due to default number of documents returned by Knowledge Base.
 See [Next Steps](#next-steps) section for more details.*